-My family immigrated from Assam to the US almost forty years ago and instilled in me the ways of life that keep me rooted to community, to natural processes, and to instinct.
+My family immigrated from Assam, India to the US almost fifty years ago and instilled in me the ways of life that keep me rooted to community, to natural processes, and to instinct.
 Both of my parents were born at home, as were their siblings.

 For a number of years I’ve worked to stop violence against women and to advocate for basic human rights, locally and globally.
 The safe space I advocate for in intimate relationships is the same space I advocate for between a midwife and a client.
 My role is to build relationships based on compassion, trust, and integrity and to help you make the decisions that are best for you and your family.
 I consider it an honor to build these relationships.

-I chose the name Access Midwifery because it encompasses so much of what I strive for: to make midwifery care accessible to families of color, LGBTQ families, low income families, and truly any family that seeks out home birth care.
-In my efforts to treat people and their loved ones with dignity, I recognize I will stumble in my allyship and will continue to rise to the opportunity of making this practice a safe space for consistently marginalized populations.
+I chose the name Access Midwifery because it encompasses so much of what I strive for: to make midwifery care accessible to families of color, LGBTQ families, low income families, and truly any family that seeks out my care.
+In my efforts to treat women, birthing people, and their loved ones with dignity, I recognize I will stumble in my allyship and will continue to rise to the opportunity of making this practice a safe space for consistently marginalized populations.
+Consent is everything.

-Currently, I am a member of the National Association of Certified Professional Midwives (NACPM), serve on the Board of Directors as Secretary for the Wisconsin Guild of Midwives (WGOM) and as Treasurer for the Mothers’ Milk Alliance.
-In an effort to increase equality in this community, I am a facilitator for the Institutes for the Healing of Racism and I sit on the following committees and councils: Fetal Infant Mortality Review Committee of Dane County and the Latino Health Council.
-In 2016, I became a foster parent for sweet pups through the Dane County Humane Society.
-I live on the near east side of Madison and I am grateful to call this community my home.
+Currently, I am a member of the Wisconsin Guild of Midwives (WGOM), serving on the Incident Review Committee and I am a volunteer with the Mothers’ Milk Alliance.
+In an effort to increase equality in my community, I sit on the following committees and councils: Fetal Infant Mortality Review Committee of Dane County and the Latino Health Council.
+For 11 years, I was a facilitator for the Madison, WI Institutes for the Healing of Racism.
+In 2016, I became a foster parent for sweet canines through the Dane County Humane Society and Sheltering Animals of Abuse Victims.
+Lucky for me, I’ve been able to foster 41 dogs, including one who had 13 puppies on my kitchen floor!
+I live on the northeast side of Madison and I am grateful to call this community my home.